Codaisseur/static-resume-page/all-instructions/README.md

 # Welcome!

 Welcome to this repository.
 Today, you will be learning all about HTML and CSS by building your own portfolio page.
-Let's start by choosing your level:

 ## Before you start...